Deasun/snAPP/README.md

   - Opera
   - Microsoft Edge
   - Mozilla Firefox
+- The application [Can I Use](https://www.caniuse.com) was used to check CSS code against the latest vendor prefix requirements.

 ## Contributing

 ### Getting the code up and running
+1. Create a virtual environment running python 3.4.3 as the default in your IDE
-1. Firstly you will need to clone this repository by running the ```git clone <project's Github URL>``` command
+2. Clone this repository by running the ```git clone https://github.com/Deasun/snAPP.git``` command
-2. After you've that you'll need to make sure that you have **npm** installed
+2. Following this, ensure that you have **npm** installed
   1. You can get **npm** by installing Node from [here](https://nodejs.org/en/)
 4. After those dependencies have been installed you'll need to make sure that you have **http-server** installed.
 You can install this by running the following: ```npm install -g http-server # this also may require sudo on Mac/Linux```
 5. Once **http-server** is installed run ```http-server -c-1```
 6. The project will now run on [localhost](http://127.0.0.1:8080)
-7. Make changes to the code and if you think it belongs in here then just submit a pull request
+7. We welcome all contributions to improving our code, so make changes you think are needed/desired and submit a pull request

 ## Credits